A Park Master Plan for the Lan-Oak Park District

 The planning process, developed in collaboration with the Lan-Oak Park District, will involve four phases over the next 12 months.
 The first phase will entail data collection and involve surveying residents about their use of parks, enjoyable features about the parks, and desired improvements to the parks.
 The second phase will focus on assessing the existing conditions of the Lan-Oak Park District facilities.
 The third phase will involve the preparation of the park master plan and its presentation to the users and stakeholders of the Park District for feedback.
 The fourth and final phase will present a final park master plan to the Lan-Oak Park District Board for adoption and implementation.

-Lan-Oak Park District members and stakeholders had an opportunity to share how the park distrcit could positively impact health at the "Creating a Healthier South Suburban Community Workshop," hosted by the Illinois Public Health Institute on November 13, 2013 at the Eisenhower Center.
-The purpose of this workshop was to understand the links between community development and health.
-Between November 2013 and January 2014, CMAP and the Cook County Department of Public Health worked with the Lan-Oak Park District to administer a community survey about Lan-Oak Park District.
+Lan-Oak Park District members and stakeholders had an opportunity to share how the park district could positively impact health at the "Creating a Healthier South Suburban Community Workshop," hosted by the Illinois Public Health Institute on November 13, 2013 at the Eisenhower Center.
+Between November 2013 and January 2014, CMAP and the Cook County Department of Public Health worked with the Lan-Oak Park District to administer a community survey about the park district.
 More than 70 individuals responded with general opinions about the park district, usage and quality of parks as well as facilities, future needs and improvements.
 The survey also included questions about the park district's programs and events.
-Focus groups were also conducted to capture additional input.
+Focus groups were also conducted to capture additional input during the spring of 2014.
 The focus groups were with seniors, neighborhood residents and youth of the Lansing community.
+These various outreach activities helped shape the park district's draft master plan, which was showcased at an Open House on November 18, 2014.
+At this event, twenty individuals reviewed the plan and provided comments.
+For more information about the outreach activities, see the appendix to the draft plan.

 For more on the project and upcoming events, follow CMAP's Twitter feed at @GOTO2040 and hashtag #CMAPLTA for the latest updates.